strimzi/strimzi-kafka-oauth/README.md

 *Unknown signing keys*

-If a token references a kid that is not present in the cached JWKS set, the broker performs an immediate refresh before failing the authentication request.
+If a token includes a `kid` (key ID) that is not in the cached JWKS set, the broker triggers an immediate refresh but still fails the current authentication request without retrying.
+The client must reattempt authentication after the refresh completes.

 *Performance profile*